JulienRemy/PSyclone/doc/autodiff/user_guide/automatic_differentiation.rst

 If there are less independent than dependent variables, its complexity is lower than that of the reverse- or adjoint-mode.
-But frequently, and maybe even more so in oceanographic models, the number of inputs greatly exceeds the number of outputs, requiring many repeated evaluations, one for each input or independent variable to differentiate with respect to.
+But frequently, and maybe even more so in ocean and atmosphere models, the number of inputs greatly exceeds the number of outputs, requiring many repeated evaluations, one for each input or independent variable to differentiate with respect to.

 .. _reverse_math: